Digital / Outpatient Stroke Rehabilitation

 2. Allows increased access to intensive arm and hand rehab

-Between visit limits, challenging therapist schedules, travel, weather and other factors, it can be difficult to stick to a routine of attending outpatient therapy appointments.
-Using a digital rehab solution like the Smart Glove or Smart Board, allows users to continue intensive, repetitive practice from the comfort of their home, even when they can’t make it to a therapy appointment.
+Between visit limits, challenging therapist schedules, travel, weather and other factors, it can be difficult to stick to a routine of attending outpatient stroke rehabilitation appointments.
+Using a digital outpatient stroke rehab solution like the Smart Glove or Smart Board, allows users to continue intensive, repetitive practice from the comfort of their home, even when they can’t make it to a therapy appointment.

 3. Provides motivation through progress tracking